Musk says he would reverse Twitter ban on Donald Trump

 During the conference, Musk said the deal to acquire Twitter could be done in two to three months in the "best case scenario."

-Earlier on Tuesday, Twitter shares fell to a level that indicated the stock market believed it was unlikely that Musk would make the acquisition for US$44 billion, as he originally agreed.
+Earlier on Tuesday, Twitter shares fell to a level that indicated the stock market believed it was unlikely that Musk would make the acquisition for $44 billion, as he originally agreed.

 Musk's decision to go after Twitter has concerned some Tesla investors and put pressure on the stock.
 Musk on Tuesday added that he would stay at Tesla "as long as I can be useful."